 Know the difference: Mortgage Brokers vs. Loan Officers

-During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-A mortgage broker will review your finances to determine which lender is the right fit for your loan needs.
-From application to closing, your mortgage broker facilitates the loan process: presenting your application to several lenders, and walking you with the chosen lender through to the closing of the loan.
-The borrower gives a commission to the broker at closing.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+A mortgage broker will consider your finances to find out which lender is the right fit for your loan needs.
+From application to closing, your mortgage broker works with you: submitting your loan application to several lenders, and walking you with the chosen lender through to the closing of the loan.
+Upon closing, the broker's commission is given by the borrower.

-Lending Institutions (banks, finance companies, and others) employ loan officers to market, and process mortgage loans from that specific institution alone.
-They may be able to promote loans to fit many different situations, but all the loans are products from the same lender.
+Lending Institutions (banks, finance companies, and others) employ mortgage bankers to promote, and process loans originated by that specific institution alone.
+They may be able to promote loans to fit many different situations, but all the loans will be programs from the same lender.

-A mortgage banker (also called an "account executive" or "loan representative") represents the borrower to the lending institution.
-The borrower is guided through the whole process, from loan selection to closing, by the loan officer.
-Loan officers are compensated with a commission or salary for their services by their employers.
+A mortgage banker represents you to the bank or other lending institution.
+From finding a loan to closing, a mortgage banker can help a borrower through the process.
+Loan officers are given a commission or salary for their services by their employers.